ansys/pylumerical/doc/source/user_guide/accessing_simulation_results.rst

 .. |i|   replace:: :math:`i`

 .. note::
-    Singleton dimensions can be removed with the `pinch <https://optics.ansys.com/hc/en-us/articles/360034405674>`__ command in Lumerical or :func:`numpy.squeeze` in numpy.
+    You can remove singleton dimensions with the `pinch <https://optics.ansys.com/hc/en-us/articles/360034405674>`__ command in Lumerical or :func:`numpy.squeeze` in numpy.

 **Example**